aristanetworks/avd-workshops/workshops/cicd-basics.md

 #### Containers and Docker Compose

-The final steps in our workflow leverage containers and Docker Compose.
+The final steps in our workflow leverages containers and Docker Compose.
 Containers are a great way to create environments that can be shared across team members or in our case the CI/CD workflow.
 The container is already created and hosted on Docker Hub.
 You can think of this container as the runner for our AVD workflows.
-If this container was not leveraged in the workflow, we would have to install all requirements during each run of the pipeline, possibly increasing the amount of time it will take to complete.
+If this container was not leveraged in the workflow, we would have to install all requirements during each run of the pipeline, possibly increasing the amount of time the pipeline takes to complete.

 ```docker
 # Dockerfile